 Some believe that if they are already planning to file for bankruptcy that they should just use their credit cards to the maximum limit or transfer money to a relative.
 This is simply untrue, as doing so could actually prevent you from being able to successfully file for bankruptcy.
 Spending money that you do not have is never a good idea, especially when you have already accumulated a serious amount of debt.

-Many people fear that they will lose everything that they own, which is also not true.
-Many personal possessions, including items such as vehicles, work-related tools and homes up to a certain value, are exempt—meaning that they cannot be repossessed in the bankruptcy process—but making arrangements carefully in these matters is of utmost importance.
-Most people who file for bankruptcy actually lose none of their assets when the process is managed professionally.
+Many people fear that they will lose everything that they own, which is not true.
+Many personal possessions, including items such as vehicles, work-related tools, and homes up to a certain value are exempt.
+This means that they cannot be repossessed in the bankruptcy process.
+However, making arrangements carefully in these matters is of the utmost importance.
+When the process is managed professionally, most people who file for bankruptcy lose none of their assets.

 Consult a Santa Ana bankruptcy attorney today!

 If you have additional questions about the bankruptcy process, we urge you to consult an experienced attorney from our firm.
 Making an ill-informed decision regarding your future could prove to be detrimental to you in the end, so it is important to take the time now to gain a better understanding of what is fact and what is fiction when it comes to filing for bankruptcy.

 Whether you have already made up your mind about the course of action that you would like to pursue or you would like to explore other alternatives, do not hesitate to schedule a free consultation with a bankruptcy lawyer from 1st California Law.
 Time is of the essence when your financial viability is on the line, so take the necessary steps to get you back on track today.